 Retired as Robert Penn Warren Professor of Creative Writing, Emeritus.

-2014 National Book Award Finalist; 2003 National Book Critics Circle’s Balakian Award for Excellence in Book Reviewing; she served on the Board of Directors of the NBCC, 2007-2010.
+2014 National Book Award Finalist; 2003 National Book Critics Circle’s Balakian Award for Excellence in Book Reviewing.
+She also served on the Board of Directors of the NBCC, 2007-2010.

-Contributing editor at Boston Review; Poetry Editor of Grey; Professor of English at NYU.
+McLane is a Contributing Editor at Boston Review, Poetry Editor of Grey, Professor of English at NYU.

 WILLIAM PITT ROOT

 William Pitt Root is an American poet.
 Raised in Fort Myers, Florida, he studied at the University of Washington, and University of North Carolina at Greensboro.

 Root was Tucson Poet Laureate from 1997-2002, and taught at Hunter College.
 He was a US/UK Exchange Artist, Rockefeller Foundation fellow, Guggenheim Fellow, Wallace Stegner Fellow at Stanford University, and an NEA fellow.